BrennanCoats/FirstWeekCSS/README.md

 # FirstWeekCSS
-Changed the CSS to be more readable
+Made changes to the CSS file to make it more readable without changing the actual look of the website.